kampersanda/LUBM-URIs/README.md

-# LUBM-URIs: Generator of dataset of URI strings via Lehigh University Benchmark
+# LUBM-URIs: Generator of URI-string dataset via Lehigh University Benchmark

-Through this library, you can produce a dataset of URI strings via [Lehigh University Benchmark (LUBM)](http://swat.cse.lehigh.edu/projects/lubm/).
+This library generates a dataset of URI strings via [Lehigh University Benchmark (LUBM)](http://swat.cse.lehigh.edu/projects/lubm/).

 ## Usage

 ### Compile the [UBA](http://swat.cse.lehigh.edu/projects/lubm/) data generator.

-First of all, please visit directory `uba1.7` and compile the source files as follows.
+First of all, please compile the source files as the following command.

 ```
-$ javac -d classes src/edu/lehigh/swat/bench/uba/*.java
+$ javac -d uba1.7/classes uba1.7/src/edu/lehigh/swat/bench/uba/*.java
 ```

 ### Generate URI datasets

-Please come back to the project root directory from `uba1.7`.

-You can generate a dataset by extracting URIs from the RDF dataset generated for 10 universities, as follows.
+You can generate a dataset by extracting URIs from the RDF dataset generated for 10 universities, as the following commands.

 ```
 $ mkdir workspace